-On September 21, 2020, another project of the Villa Decius Institute of Culture – Villa Decius Visegrad Heritage Lab, whose Villa Decius Association was a partner – started, this time in a new, changed online form.
+On September 21, 2020, the Villa Decius Visegrad Heritage Lab project of the Villa Decius Cultural Institute began in a new, changed online form.
 During the long discussion, the graduates of Villa Decius flagship projects talked about the operation and cooperation in a reality full of limitations and the necessity of educational and cultural activities.
-The project was opened by an inaugural panel entitled “Culture in Times of Pandemia – Impact and Response Tracker“ which was attended by: director of the International Visegrad Fund- Eedit Szilágyiné Bátorfi, representative of Václav Havel Library – Barbora Grečnerová, representative of Progressive Slovakia – Zora Jaurová, Dániel Levente Pál – representative of Petőfi Literary Fund, and Magdalena Doksa-Tverberg – Deputy Director of the Department of Culture and National Heritage of the City of Krakow.
+The project was opened by an inaugural panel entitled “Culture in Times of Pandemia – Impact and Response Tracker” which was attended by: director of the International Visegrad Fund- Eedit Szilágyiné Bátorfi, representative of Václav Havel Library – Barbora Grečnerová, representative of Progressive Slovakia – Zora Jaurová, Dániel Levente Pál – representative of Petőfi Literary Fund, and Magdalena Doksa-Tverberg – Deputy Director of the Department of Culture and National Heritage of the City of Krakow.
 The discussion was moderated by prof. Dominika Kasprowicz, director of the Villa Decius Institute for Culture.

 The transmission of the panel has been saved and is available at the link below, we invite you to watch it: